hanhanwu/Hanhan_Data_Science_Practice/Graph_Database/Readme.md

   * Anonymous Nodes - the node doesn't specify label and property
     * You use `()` as a node in match when you don't care any detail about the node.
     * If you want to return the values of anonymous nodes, you can have node name in it, such as `(product)` to return the "products" of your search
+  * Using `with` will chain returned results together
+    * Using `collect()` in return clause, the results will be displaed as a list in 1 row, delimited by comma